October 31, 2023 (Updated: January 19, 2024)

-For example, if a user finds your company’s content through search, social, or somewhere else – and want to find out who is responsible for the content – they will likely Google your brand name.
+For example, if a user finds your company’s content through search, social, or somewhere else and they want to find out who is responsible for the content, they will likely search for your brand name.

-If they come to a branded SERP that contains very little to confirm you are a good source of information, this may lower their trust in your content and they may not return to convert.
-Whereas, if you have a clear knowledge panel and a well maintained branded search presence this can really help with conversions and improve consumer confidence in the brand.
+If they come to a branded SERP that contains very little to confirm you are a good source of information, this may lower their trust in your content, and they may not return to convert.
+On the other hand, if you have a clear knowledge panel and a well-maintained branded search presence this can really help with conversions and improve consumer confidence in the brand.